Archipelagian Cosmology: Dynamics and Observables in a Universe with Discretized Matter Content: An Approximate Space-Time

 We can now consider how to construct a lattice from individual cells with the geometry specified by (\ref{pan}), and spherical boundaries at $r=a(\tau)$ that satisfy (\ref{tl}).
 To do this we must first choose one of the regular lattices specified in Table \ref{table1} of Appendix A, at some initial time $t_i$.
 A mass, $m$, must then be placed at the centre of each cell.
 This prescription leads to the highly symmetric lattice structures that we wish to study here\footnote{One could be less prescriptive about the symmetries involved in tessellating the 3-space, leading to more general situations.
 We will discuss this briefly later on, but will postpone a detailed investigation for future studies.}.

 We now want to make a Wigner-Seitz-like approximation, following LW, and replace the polyhedron lattice cells with spheres.
-Generalising `Condition I' of \cite{LW}, we choose to specify these spheres as occupying the same amount of spatial volume as the original polyhedra in the constant curvature space in which the lattice is defined\footnote{This is equivalent to the Condition I of \cite{LW} on lattices constructed in positively curved 3-spaces: They will occupy $1/N$ of the total solid angle on the hypersphere.}.
-This will require the spheres from neighbouring cells to overlap at the centre of the faces of the original lattice cells, while leaving a ``no man's land'' at their corners (a region external to all spheres).
+Generalising `Condition II' of \cite{LW}, we choose to specify these spheres as occupying the same amount of spatial volume as the original polyhedra in the constant curvature space in which the lattice is defined\footnote{This is equivalent to the Condition II of \cite{LW} on lattices constructed in positively curved 3-spaces: They will occupy $1/N$ of the total solid angle on the hypersphere.}.
+This will require the spheres from neighbouring cells to touch at the centre of the faces of the original lattice cells, while leaving a ``no man's land'' at their corners (a region external to all spheres).
 This type of situation is illustrated using the square tiling of a flat 2-space in Figure \ref{squares}.

 If we now replace the geometry inside each cell by (\ref{pan}) then the spheres will have a motion specified by (\ref{tl}), and the orthogonality requirements we considered above will lead to tangency of space-like surfaces of constant $\tau$ at the points where the spheres intersect.
-Away from these points, in the `overlap' and `no man's land' regions, this tangency will no longer exist.
-It will, however, be broken in an opposite sense in each of the two types of regions, and so will, in some sense, be satisfied `on average'.
+Away from these points, in the `no man's land' region, this tangency will no longer exist.

 The dynamical properties of these space-times can now be determined.

 The case of a space-time containing a cosmological constant is investigated in Appendix B.